Madhur Jaffrey: Merchant Ivory films

-Madhur Jaffrey was instrumental in introducing James Ivory and Ismail Merchant to one another.
+Jaffrey was instrumental in introducing the filmmakers James Ivory and Ismail Merchant to each other.

 When Merchant and Ivory went to India to make The Householder (1963) they met Shashi Kapoor and his in-laws, the Kendals.
 Geoffrey Kendal and his wife, Laura Liddell, had a traveling theatre company, Shakespeareana, that performed plays by Shakespeare pan India.
 Combining the Jaffreys' original idea with the real-life Shakespeareana, Merchant and Ivory came up with their next film Shakespeare Wallah (1965).
-Ruth Prawer Jhabvala was persuaded to write a movie star role for Madhur.
-Saeed was dropped from the project because the Jaffreys' marriage had collapsed at this point.
+Ruth Prawer Jhabvala was persuaded to write a movie star role for Jaffrey.
+Saeed was dropped from the project because the Jaffreys' marriage had collapsed.

-When Madhur travelled to India for the shooting of Shakespeare Wallah, her first shots were in Kasauli, a hill station.
+When Jaffrey travelled to India for the shooting of Shakespeare Wallah, her first shots were in Kasauli, a hill station.
 The hairpin bends on the drive there caused her nausea and vomiting, leading the crew to despair that a person so petite and sickly could ever play a glamorous film star.
 Kenneth Tynan, a film critic for The Observer, described her performance as "a ravishing study in felinity".